volodymyrhudyma/blog/content/blog/global-state-management-using-react-hooks.md

 };

 export default Store;
 ```

-**Important note:** Make sure the names of your properties in the **initialState** correspond to the state key names you provided in the **combineReducers** function, otherwise the state would not get updated.
+**Important note:** Make sure that the names of your properties in the **initialState** match the names of the state keys you specified in the **combineReducers** function, otherwise the state would not be updated.

-And you are able to use **ADD_USER**, **REMOVE_USER**, **ADD_PROJECT**, **REMOVE_PROJECT** in any of your components.
+And you can use **ADD_USER**, **REMOVE_USER**, **ADD_PROJECT**, **REMOVE_PROJECT** in any of your components.

 ## Bonus Step: Performance Optimization

-One thing worth mentioning is that if any of your components pulls the data out of global Context (**useContext(Context)**), it would get re-rendered every time a change in the state is performed.
+One thing worth mentioning is that when any of your components pulls the data from the global Context (**useContext(Context)**), it is re-rendered every time a change of state is made.

-And that is actually a bad thing, because the component responsible for managing users should not be re-rendered, when there is a change related to projects.
+And this is actually a bad thing, because the component that is responsible for managing users should not be re-rendered when there is a change related to projects.

 The code: